amokk/leech/README.rst

 --------------------

 Check "Downloads" section, there should be package(s) you need.
-In case they're not there, please email me about this problem (aleksey dot tulinov at gmail dot com).
+In case they're not there, please email me about this problem (aleksey.tulinov@gmail.com).

 Install process does everything you need for normal use (except cron and downloads configuration).
 If you want to check if it's running correctly: